admin-shell-io/questions-and-answers/README.md

 Furthermore, consider re-using existent IEC 61360-compatible concept descriptions, e.g., ECLASS "AXIS 1D".

   (Answered 2023-12-18)

+**[How to define non-physical/non-SI units for properties in AAS?](#ghid113)** <a id="ghid113"></a>

+Q: Is there a best practice approach to define units for properties which are not a physical or SI unit?
+For example in an purchase order in which five pallets of a product are ordered, there is a property "OrderQuantity"=5 and the unit would be "pallet".
+Should the unit in such cases be defined in the IEC 61360, even if SI-based units are recommended to use, or rather in a separate property of type string called, e.g., "OrderQuantityUnit"?

+A: The concept of units is independent of whether they are physical or non-physical.
+It is preferable to define your property with its corresponding value, for example, 'height' with a 'value=5' and to use the DataSpecificationIec61360.
+The DataSpecificationIec61360 provides additional properties including 'unit' (e.g., "km") and 'unitID' (e.g., 0173-1#05-AAA595#004).
+The unitID allows to find the definition of the unit.
+Multiple international catalogs for Units of Measure exist, e.g., ECLASS, IEC CDD, UNECE.
+The UNECE catalog includes, e.g., "dozen piece", "pallet".
+An updated version of a DataSpecification for Units of Measure is underway and will be published shortly.
+This will provide additional attributes for describing units.

+We consider creating an alterntive, separate property for the unit, e.g., "height_unit" an **antipattern**.
+This modelling approach can be commonly found in solutions that are not based on the IEC 61360.
+It is also used in some Submodel Templates.
+While this gives the author more modelling freedom, it has a poorer semantic quality.
+In the latter approach, the tools require implicit knowledge that the value of Property A is the unit of Property B.

 **[How to define the relationship between asset instance and asset type wrt. corresponding submodels?](#idgh13)** <a id="idgh13"></a>